If you’ve ever been in a sales role or seen the movie Glengarry Glen Ross, then you should be familiar with the phrase “Always Be Closing” or ABC.

 - Awareness: At this stage, your prospect is aware they have a problem that needs to be solved, but they haven't taken steps to find a solution.
 At this point, salespeople typically will not engage but will let marketing nurture prospects who are in this stage.

 - Consideration: Your prospect is now aware of their problem and is dedicated to finding a potential solution.
 They are “considering” options, but aren’t 100% committed to buying just yet.

 Educating your prospects with informative content before diving into solutions will help move them along in the buyer’s journey.
 You can deliver information online, on your website, or through email.
-This could include but is not limited to, sharing free resources like e-books or other content offers that relate to their industry or the problem they are facing.
+This could include but is not limited to sharing free resources that relate to their industry or pain point.

 Pro Tip: When sending an email to a prospect, always include something of value that will educate or help them.
-A recent study by CSO Insights indicates that successful salespeople spend, at most, 35 percent of their time actually selling or "closing".
+A recent study by CSO Insights indicates that successful salespeople spend, at most, 35% of their time selling or "closing."
 The other time is spent helping!

-Keep in mind, the purpose of ABH isn’t to help your prospect buy your product.
+Keep in mind that the purpose of this approach isn’t to help your prospect buy your product.
 Instead, the goal is to help them achieve a certain result or solve a problem.
-Remember "always be helping" is a mindset and those who learn to help their prospects will close more deals in the end.
+Always Be Helping is a mindset, and those who learn to help their prospects will close more deals in the end.

 If you don’t know where to start, ask us!
-We are always here to help.
+We're always here to help.